renspringlea/ryba.ren/books.md

 - The Novice (Thich Nhat Hanh)
 > A wonderful and deep teaching on equanimity.

+## Misc
+- What Comes After (Joanne Tompkins)
+> Verdict: A, maybe A- given the triggering content.
+Quakers and the PNW, what else can you ask for?
+Beautiful writing, very touching.
+I really like Isaac and Evangeline, beautiful characters.
+The religion content is very interesting.
+I like Isaac's distinction between meditation and discernment.
+The descriptions of the landscape are beautiful.
+"We name our villains, and then treat them in a way that proves us prophets."
+"It seemed such a normal thing, this invitation.
+It was a wonder Evangeline didn't cry."
+Picked due to narrators.
+A bit tricky to dodge the triggering content, which was often difficult and challenging to read (animal cruelty in Ch12 and 13 and others, and some domestic violence and sexual assault content too).
+The dog dies in Ch59 and Ch60.
+I stopped reading at that point.

 ## 2023-2024
 august 2023 -> april 2024